AMReX-Codes/amrex/GOVERNANCE.rst

 Discussion in the TC usually happens in the developer meetings.
 Developer meetings can be scheduled by any member of the SC or TC.

-If a member of the TC calls for a vote, the vote will be decided by the majority of the votest cast, provided that at least half of the TC members participate in the vote.
+If a member of the TC calls for a vote, the vote will be decided by the majority of the votes cast, provided that at least half of the TC members participate in the vote.
 If fewer than half of the TC members cast votes, the SC will make the decision according to the guidelines specified above.

 Votes are cast in a non-confidential manner.
 Decisions are documented in the developer meeting notes and/or in the GitHub repository.